hay trailer

 • Conservation organizations who use mulch for streambank stabilization and erosion control.

-Other Kenai Peninsula hay producers can be found in the fully searchable Alaska Grown Source Book.
+Kenai Peninsula hay producers can be found in the fully searchable Alaska Grown Source Book.
+Contact a producer and ask them if they have been Certified Weed-Free.

 Why Weed-Free Gravel?
 In order to ensure the prevention of harmful invasive plant life we must be mindful of the materials we are using and transporting.